bioelectronics-mit/bioelectronics-website-content/content/authors/keisuke-nagao/_index.md

 user_groups:
 - Graduate Students
 ---
-Keisuke joined the Bioelectronics group in November 2020.
-He completed B.S./M.S. in Materials Science and Engineering at University of Tokyo.
-After completing B.S./M.S., Keisuke worked in the private sector as a research engineer for 5 years.
+Keisuke joined the Bioelectronics group in November 2020 and is co-advised by Polina and Prof. Robert Macfarlane in DMSE.
+He completed BS/MS in Materials Science and Engineering at the University of Tokyo.
+After completing MS, Keisuke worked in the private sector as a research engineer for 5 years.
 His previous research was on inorganic functional materials such as sodium-ion battery electrodes.
-In his current research, Keisuke is co-advised by Polina and Prof. Robert Macfarlane in DMSE.
-His research focuses on minimally invasive delivery of magnetic nanoparticles to the organ/tissue of interest.
+His current interests are in minimally invasive delivery of magnetic nanoparticles to target organs/tissues.
 Outside the lab, Keisuke enjoys coffee, photography, and time with his family.